 Spring semester critiques are interdisciplinary, with panel members of faculty, visiting artists, and peers from across SAIC departments.
 Interdisciplinary critiques in the spring semesters allow for a broader range of responses to the work, and are intended to assess the success of your work for a more general, yet highly informed, audience.

 Studio critiques are required of every full-time graduate student pursuing an MFA in Studio or Writing degree.
-Typically, SAIC graduate students have at least four critique panels throughout their studies at SAIC.
+Typically, SAIC graduate students have at least four critique panels throughout their studies at SAIC, augmenting biweekly tutorials with their graduate advisors.

 Interested in learning more?

-Continue to explore the Visual Communication Design department websiteto learn more about our curricular offerings, faculty, students, alumni, and more or visit the Master of Fine Arts in Studio degree program to get detailed information or schedule a tour.
+Continue to explore the Visual Communication Design department website to learn more about our curricular offerings, faculty, students, alumni, and more or schedule a tour.